 In the money put option example

 What is the intrinsic value?
 The idea is the same as with call options, but now when we exercise the put we are selling the underlying, so we want to sell as high as possible.
-A put option’s intrinsic value is the amount by which the put’s strike price is higher than the current market price of the underlying stock.
-The strike is 47 in this case and J.P.
-Morgan stock is trading at 44.50.
+A put option's intrinsic value is the amount by which the put's strike price is higher than the current market price of the underlying stock.
+The strike is 47 in this case and Bank of America stock is trading at 44.50.
 Therefore the intrinsic value is 47 less 44.50, equal to 2.50 dollars.

 Time value is again what is left from the option's market price after subtracting intrinsic value.
 4.60 less 2.50 are 2.10.